mattlovell/YoloX-Nano-Custom-Dataset-Training/README.md

-Model can be deloyed for use on mobile for close to real time object detection after ONNX conversion/optimisation
+Final model can be deloyed for use on mobile for close to real time object detection after ONNX conversion/optimisation